1916 Auckland Rugby League season: Death of Graham Cook and Frank McWhirter in WW1

 Graham Cook and Frank McWhirter, who had played first grade football for Ponsonby United (Cook 1915, McWhirter 1914–15) were both killed while fighting in World War I in France.
 McWhirter had played representative football for Auckland against Thames and Waikato in 1915.
 The two had been childhood friends, both attending Ponsonby school, and then going on to work for the Auckland Gas Company.
 They also enlisted on the same day.
 Frank McWhirter was killed on 9 July 1916 at the Somme in northern France and is buried at Cite Bonjean Military Cemetery, Armentieres, France.
 Graham Cook was also killed at the Somme on 11 July 1916 in France.
 He is buried at the Bailleul Communal Cemetery in Bailleul, France.

 1st Grade championship

 The 1st grade championship had been competing for the Myers Cup from 1910 to 1914 but after the beginning of the war the league decided to not award trophies though the grade competitions were still competed for as normal.
 Thirty matches were played during the season with the 20 being played at Victoria Park.
 The Devonport Domain hosted the 5 North Shore Albions home matches, while Otahuhu hosted 5 matches.

+Statistics

+Including the knockout games there were 35 first grade games played with 143 tries, 55 conversions, 39 penalties, 1 drop goal, and 9 goals from a mark.
+The average number of points per game was 18.2, with 4.1 tries per game.
+With 55 conversions from 143 attempts the successful percentage was 38.5.
+The points per game decreased from 18.8 in 1915 to 18.2.
+The successful conversion percentage went from 42.4 to 38.5.